BC OLYMPIC and PARALYMPIC COLLECTION

 - Kerrin Lee-Gartner, Downhill Skiing, Albertville 1992.
 Inducted BCSHFM 1994

-- The following honoured member has won Paralympic gold medals:
+- The following honoured members have won Paralympic gold medals:

 Olympic Artifact Display Cases